un33k/django-geoaware/README.md

 Django GeoAware Application
 ====================

-A Django application that can include GeoIP info in the session and/or the context.
+A Django application that can include GeoIP related info in the session and/or the context of your application.

 **Author:** Val Neekman, [ info@neekware.com, @vneekman]